AdaSD: Adaptive Speculative Decoding for Efficient Language Model Inference: Related Work

+To mitigate the memory and computational overhead associated with deploying a separate auxiliary model, some works focus on self-speculative decoding.
+This paradigm leverages the internal structure of the target model itself to act as the draft model, while the full model is subsequently used for verification.
+Draft \& Verify~\cite{zhang2024draft} selectively skips intermediate layers during the draft step based on an offline Bayesian optimization search.
+EESD~\cite{liu2024speculative} constructs its draft model by introducing a trainable early-exiting layer immediately following the first few layers of the target model.
+SWIFT~\cite{xia2025swift} dynamically optimizes the set of skipped layers on-the-fly during inference without additional training.
+However, although self-speculative approaches eliminate the extra memory footprint, their speedup remains inherently bounded.
+Omitting an excessive number of layers to accelerate drafting inevitably degrades the prediction quality and lowers the acceptance rate.

 Another line of research focuses on adjusting the candidate token generation length in draft models.
-DISCO~\cite{mamou2024dynamic} employs a two-layer feedforward network (FFN) classifier to adaptively set a probability threshold, terminating generation once a candidate token’s probability falls below the threshold.
+DISCO~\cite{mamou2024dynamic} employs a two-layer feedforward network (FFN) classifier to adaptively set a termination threshold, stopping generation once a candidate token's probability falls below the threshold.
 Hugging Face's Assisted Generation~\cite{gante2023assisted} extends DISCO to an unsupervised variant that preserves the same decision mechanism but replaces the FFN classifier with a receiver operating characteristic (ROC) curve.
+AdaEDL~\cite{agrawal2024adaedl} introduces a training-free early stopping criterion that halts the drafting process by approximating a lower bound on the expected token acceptance probability using the entropy of the draft model's logits.
 SpecDec++~\cite{huang2025specdec} formulates the problem as a Markov decision process and introduces a trained head that predicts the acceptance probability of candidate tokens to decide when to stop.
 PEARL~\cite{liu2025pearl} simulates dynamic draft lengths through two strategies: it first verifies whether a newly generated token is accepted by the target model, and upon success, allows the draft model to continue generating tokens in parallel with verification, creating the effect of dynamic length adjustment.
 HSDDW~\cite{syu2025hierarchical} proposes a three-layer hierarchical structure of progressively larger models.
 The smallest model applies a threshold-based mechanism to control generation or forward tokens to larger models in the hierarchy for verification.
-Although effective, these approaches primarily focus on the generation process of draft models, and leave the target model’s role in verification unexplored.
+C2T~\cite{huo2026c2t} leverages a trainable lightweight classifier based on joint probability, entropy, and depth to dynamically pre-prune token trees and facilitate early stopping during inference.
+Although effective, these approaches primarily focus on the generation process of draft models, and leave the target model's role in verification unexplored.

 A number of works define acceptance criteria based on the divergence between draft and target distributions.
 BiLD~\cite{kim2023speculative} uses a fixed cross-entropy threshold to determine whether to accept draft tokens, while FSD~\cite{holsman2025fuzzy} utilizes a fixed JS divergence threshold, accepting tokens when the divergence between draft and target models is sufficiently small.
 However, both methods require model- or task-specific information in advance for deciding the optimal thresholds, which limits their general applicability.